-Ever given up on a diet because you were fed up of eating the same old meals?
-Well you're not alone.
-Boredom and restricted food choice came in second (after stress) in our recent members' poll on the top reasons we fall off the diet wagon.
-It appears that following a restrictive weight loss plan in the short term resulted in giving up in the long run, and not achieving weight loss goals.
+Ever given up on a diet because you were fed up of eating the same old food?
+You're not alone.
+Boredom and restricted food choice came in second (after stress) in our members' poll on the top reasons for falling off the diet wagon in the past.
+It appears that following a restrictive weight loss plan is a sure fire way to give up in the long run, and not achieve your weight loss goal.

-Choosing a weight loss plan with lots of rules and restrictions is probably setting yourself up for a fall.
+Choosing a weight loss plan with lots of restrictions and rules is probably setting yourself up to fail.
 It can quickly become repetitive, leaving you feeling hungry and craving all the foods you can't have.
-Any diet plan that stops you having what you love and makes it difficult to eat and socialise with friends and family is unlikely to last for very long!
+Any diet plan that bans everything you love and makes it difficult to eat and socialise with friends and family is unlikely to last for very long!

-Often when people decide to lose weight, their expectation is that they must limit their food choices and exclude treats until they've reached their goal.
-This is not to be recommended!
+Cutting out complete food groups such as carbs or fat, and excluding treats until you've reached your goal is not to be recommended.
 Research has shown that such an approach will actually have a negative effect and cause more cravings and overeating.

 A study carried out at the University of Toronto looked at the effects of certain food cravings in restrictive and non-restrictive eaters.
 The 103 participants were split into three groups; chocolate-deprived, vanilla-deprived or non-deprived.
 The results found that the restrictive eaters who had been deprived chocolate, ate the most chocolate out of all the groups when they were able to.
 It was also noted that restrained eaters experienced more cravings than their non-restrained counterparts.

-The results of both of these studies show that overly restricting what you can eat can actually lead to greater cravings, and that having a little of what you fancy really will do the trick!
+The results of both research projects show that overly restricting what you can eat can actually lead to greater cravings, and that having a little of what you fancy really will do the trick!

-It's completely possible to lose weight happily and sustainably with Nutracheck, without the need to ever get bored.
-We operate a 'no banned foods' policy which means you can continue to eat all the foods you love and still lose weight.
-As long as you count your treats in your daily calorie allowance, you will be on track with your weight loss.
+It's completely possible to lose weight happily and sustainably with Nutracheck, without ever getting bored.
+We operate a 'no banned foods' policy which means you can continue to eat all the foods you love and lose weight.
+As long as you count your treats in your daily calorie allowance, your weight loss will stay on track.

 Here are my top 4 tips to ensure you don't get bored and can truly make this a lifestyle change and not a diet:

-2. Continue to go out for meals and have the odd takeaway.
 It's fine to eat out and order in a takeaway, even when trying to lose weight.
-Many restaurants chains have made their nutritional information available, so you can plan what to choose and factor it into your calorie allowance for the day.
-We have the calorie info for many restaurants and popular takeaway foods listed in the Eating Out section of our App and food diary website.
-As long as you compensate for your meal by adjusting the other foods you eat throughout the day, you will still be on track with your weight loss.
-It's important to continue to have these treats even when trying to lose weight, as it's a realistic way to live.
-Not allowing yourself these treats will soon lead to boredom and going off the rails.
+Many restaurants chains have made their nutritional information available, so you can plan in advance what to order and factor it into your calorie allowance for the day.
+We have the calorie info for many restaurants and popular takeaway foods listed in the Eating Out section of our App and in the food diary on the the website.
+As long as you compensate for your meal by adjusting the other foods you eat throughout the day, you will still be on track to lose weight.
+It's important to continue to include treats when trying to lose weight as it's a realistic way to live.

-3. Vary what you are eating regularly.
-Try not to fall into the trap of eating the same things day in day out.
+Try not to fall into the trap of eating the same things week in week out.
 There are so many foods and meals you can try, and none of them are off limits.
-Try setting yourself the task of trying at least one new recipe per week, to ensure you try new ingredients.
-There are hundreds of calorie counted meals in our 'Meals/Recipe' section for you to try, and many recipe websites supply the nutritional content of their meals now too - so there is no excuse for not trying something new!
+Set yourself a goal of trying at least one new recipe each week to ensure you try new ingredients.
+You can find hundreds of calorie counted meals in our 'Meals/Recipe' section on the Nutracheck.co.uk website.
+Many recipes in magazines give a full nutritional breakdown too, so it's easy to add a serving to your Nutracheck diary using the 'Quick Add' option.
+There's no excuse for not trying something new!

 Nutritionist Emma Brown, MSc Human Nutrition is passionate about how food science applies to the human body, and how the nutrients in what we eat affect us and ultimately have an impact on our health.